This guide walks you through the steps to connect your AWS pipeline with ZeroThreat using a buildspec.yml file.

 Before you begin:

-Once confirmed, a unique ZT_TOKEN will be generated for this target.
+Once confirmed, a unique ZT_TOKEN will be generated.
 This token is used to trigger and authorize scans from your AWS pipeline.

 version: 0.2